-.
-1126

-project)
+Course Title Research Lab Course: Internet of Things (with course project)

 Module ID ELKRM17309/4EMINENT503

 Responsible Lecturer Prof. Dr. Darius Guršnys

 University Vilnius Gediminas Technical University

 Semester 3

 Relation to curriculum Mandatory course

 Credit points (ECTS) 9

-Teaching type Lecture; Laboratory works; Individual or group project Case study. s;
+Teaching type Lecture; Laboratory works; Individual or group projects;

+Case study.

 Workload Theory lectures: 42h; Laboratory works: 15h;

 Consultations: 3h; Independent work: 180h.

 Total number of working hours 240h.

 Course description Subject is focused on Internet of Things (IoT) technologies, hardware and software solutions for standalone internet connected devices.
-Module conte includes: IoT architecture, communication protocols, or platforms, IoT data processing and visualisation, IoT security.
+Module content includes: IoT architecture, communication protocols, cloud platforms, IoT data processing and visualisation, IoT security.
 Requires scientific investigation and experimentation.
-Elevates ability to combine theoretic and practical elements, to apply information technolog to assess and analyse literature and data. nt cloud al jies,

-Syllabus:

-Introduction to the subject

-IoT architecture

-IoT hardware

-IoT software

-IoT communication protocols

-Io I data protocols

-Programming of IoT devices

-IOI SECURITY

-Int data processing and viewalisation

-Learning Outcomes The students will:

-Be able to plan and carry out analytical. modelling and the second nd

-experimental studies of the internet of things by apply ing

-new problem-solving methods and critically evaluate received data Be able to make engineering decisions when faced with multiple, uncertain and inaccurately defined engineering problems that corresponds to the internet of things.
+Elevates ability to combine theoretical and practical elements, to apply information technologies, to assess and analyse literature and data.
+Syllabus: Introduction to the subject IoT architecture IoT hardware IoT software IoT communication protocols IoT data protocols Programming of IoT devices IoT security IoT cloud platforms IoT data processing and visualisation Learning Outcomes The students will: • Be able to plan and carry out analytical, modelling and experimental studies of the internet of things by applying new problem-solving methods and critically evaluate received data.
+Be able to make engineering decisions when faced with multiple, uncertain and inaccurately defined engineering problems that corresponds to the internet of things.
 Be able to effectively work independently and in a team, be the leader of the team, will have very good knowledge on project management and business aspects, and will be able to know how to communicate with the engineering community.
 Know the organising principles and requirements of engineering activities related to the internet of things, will be able to assess the engineering activities in a sense of workplace safety, environmental, ethical, and commercial aspects.
 Assessment method Writing or oral exam; Homeworks; Report and defense of laboratory works; Report of individual or group project/work/paper.
 Formula for calculating the final grade G: G = 0,5 E + 0,1 N1 + 0,1 N2 + 0,2 K + 0,1 L, here: E - grade of final exam; K - grade of colloquium; N1 and N2 - grade of first and second homework; L - cumulative grade of laboratory works.
 Literature Waher, P. Learning Internet of Things.
 Packt Publishing.
 2015.
 242 p.
 Buyya, R.; Dastjerdi, A., V. Internet of Things: Principles and Paradigms.
 Morgan Kaufmann.
 2016.
 378 p.

-Monk, S. Raspberry Pi Cookbook: Software and Hardware Problems and Solutions.
+Monk, S. Raspberry Pi Cookbook: Software and

+Hardware Problems and Solutions.
 2nd edition.
+O'Reilly

-O'Reilly Media.
+Media.
 2016.
 510 p.